aattila/m5stack/M5StackIR/README.md

 ## Known issues

-Not all the time is connecting at first to the wifi but after a reset (switch button pressed one time) will work.
+- Not all the time is connecting at first to the wifi but after a reset (switch button pressed one time) will work.
+- If a thation is having a broken url the device will restart (solution in the chapter: Internal State)

 ## Prerequisites